 In the event that Mr. Schiller's employment is terminated (i) by the Company without "cause" (as such term is defined in the Schiller Employment Agreement); (ii) by Mr. Schiller for certain reasons set forth in the Schiller Employment Agreement; or (iii) by Mr. Schiller upon a "change in control" (as such term is defined in the Schiller Employment Agreement), Mr. Schiller will be entitled to receive an amount equal to one year of his base salary in one lump sum payment within five days after the effective date of such termination and all unvested stock options held by Mr. Schiller will immediately vest and become exercisable.
 In the event that Mr. Schiller fails to comply with any of his post-employment obligations under the Schiller Employment Agreement, including, without limitation, the non-competition covenant and the non-solicitation provisions, Mr. Schiller will be required to repay such lump sum payment as of the date of such failure to comply and he will have no further rights in or to such lump sum payment.
-The Schiller Employment Agreement may also be terminated by the Company for "cause," all stock options, whether vested or unvested, will terminate and be null and void.
+The Schiller Employment Agreement may also be terminated by the Company for "cause."
+In the event that Mr. Schiller's employment is terminated by the Company for "cause," all stock options, whether vested or unvested, will terminate and be null and void.